 Scala Radio A total find if this is new to you, Scala Radio combines classical music with the dulcit tones of radio legends such as Simon Mayo and Mark Kermode.
 I find the rich blend of academic banter with a dash of Chopin wakes my brain up better than a double espresso first thing.

 TED Talks Who doesn’t love a good TED Talk?
 Covering a range of topics, from body language to biodiversity, each 20 minute presentation is like a mini mind massage and fits easily into your day.
-Check out Sir Ken Robinson’s talk ‘Do Schools Kill Creativity?‘ which was a game changer for us.
+Check out Sir Ken Robinson’s talk ‘‘ which was a game changer for us.

 Podcast Mixtapes There are so many to choose from, but the point is you’re wanting no chat and zero adverts when you listen to a mixtape, right?
 In which case the BBC Mixtape is a safe bet for poached eggs on a Sunday morning, but for more punch try something like Soup Kitchen or Mixology.

 Radio One: Maya Jama My kids know that on a Friday at 11am the ‘Jamster’ will be turned up loud as mummy proves she knows the lyrics to all of these feel-good old school tracks.
 That seems like a childhood well spent.
 Grandparents, don’t expect The Jackson 5; this is old school, not antique.

 Not Today, Thank You Hosted by BBC presenter and writer Jake Yapp, this is a funny show y’all.
 Each podcast is under 30 minutes and takes a quirky and non-stop chuckle-into-your-cappuccino take on the world right now.
 With a new episode daily, it’s easy to get hooked.
 Sorry about that.